Tracer diffusion at low temperature in kinetically constrained models: Main results

 \end{prop}

 For the previous result to be meaningful, we need to prove $D>0$.
 In the next proposition, we provide easy bounds on $D$ which show in particular that this is true as soon as the KCSM has a positive spectral gap.
-In \cite{KCSM}, it has been proved for a large class of KCSM that the spectral gap is positive in the whole ergodic regime, so that this requirement is not a big restriction.
-In particular, the spectral gap is positive at every density $p=1-q\in(0,1)$ for the East model and non-cooperative models.
+In \citet{KCSM}, it is proved for a large class of KCSM that the spectral gap is positive in the whole ergodic regime, so this requirement is not a big restriction.
+In particular, the spectral gap is positive at every density $p=1-q\in(0,1)$ for the East model and noncooperative models.

 \begin{prop} \end{prop}